 Historically, the alternating least squares (ALS) algorithm \citep{carroll1970analysis,harshman1970foundations} has been the ``work-horse" of solving the above CP decomposition problem, which updates one of the factor matrices while holding the others fixed. \cite{acar2011scalable1}, however, showed that a direct optimization approach can obtain more accurate estimates of the low-rank tensor, especially when the specified rank is greater than the true rank.
 By direct optimization, we mean that the gradients with respect to the factor matrices are computed and all the factor matrices are updated ``all-at-once" or simultaneously with a local optimization method like nonlinear conjugate gradient method (NCG) or Limited-memory Broyden–Fletcher–Goldfarb–Shanno algorithm (L-BFGS).
 We refer to this direct optimization approach as CP-OPT.

 Similarly, the Tucker decomposition, or the best rank-$(r_1,r_2,\dots,r_N)$ approximation of $\T{X}$, is formulated as

 The first method to compute the Tucker decomposition introduced in \cite{tucker1966some} was later shown by \cite{de2000multilinear} to be a generalization of the matrix singular value decomposition (SVD), known today as \textit{Higher-order Singular Value Decomposition} (HOSVD).
 However, it does not produce the best fit in terms of relative error.
 An alternating least squares algorithm named \textit{Higher-order Orthogonal Iteration} (HOOI) \citep{kroonenberg1980principal,kapteyn1986approach,de2000best} has stronger empirical performance and is the most widely adopted method to compute the Tucker decomposition.
+In fact, it has also been shown that HOSVD achieves a sub-optimal rate of estimation error, while HOOI is information-theoretic optimal \citep{zhang2018tensor}.

+The above least squares formulations reflect a Gaussian assumption.
+This assumption is a natural starting point to develop a robust tensor decomposition formulation.
+Consequently, our Tucker-$\LtwoE$ method is derived under it.
+Nonetheless, it is important to note that there have been recent works extending tensor decomposition under non-Gaussian modeling assumptions.
+For example, \cite{hong2020generalized} studied generalized CP decomposition with various statistically motivated loss functions. \cite{han2022optimal} studied generalized low Tucker-rank tensor estimation, which establishes an upper bound for statistical error and a linear computational convergence rate.

-In this paper, we refer to HOOI as Tucker-ALS. \paragraph{Robust Principal Component Analysis (RPCA)} Perhaps the most classic robust matrix recovery method is \textit{Principal Component Pursuit} \citep{candes2011robust}, which decomposes a corrupted matrix $\M{X}\in\Real^{m\times n}$ as the sum of a low-rank matrix $\M{L}$ and a matrix of sparse outliers $\M{S}$.
+\paragraph{Robust Principal Component Analysis (RPCA)} Perhaps the most classic robust matrix recovery method is \textit{Principal Component Pursuit} \citep{candes2011robust}, which decomposes a corrupted matrix $\M{X}\in\Real^{m\times n}$ as the sum of a low-rank matrix $\M{L}$ and a matrix of sparse outliers $\M{S}$.